juxhouse/bela-resources/Concepts.md

 #### Built Architecture vs Modeled Architecture

-"Built architecture" or "built ECDs" refer to ECDs that actually exist in your production environments.
+"Built architecture" or "built ECDs" refer to ECDs that actually exist in your production environments and were imported to BELA.

 "Modeled architecture" or "modeled ECDs" refer to ECDs that have been manually created in BELA and do not exist in your production environments.